NegDL: Privacy-Preserving Deep Learning Based on Negative Database: Experiments

 where \textit{d} represents the feasible value of the \textit{i}-th attribute.
 Since the value of \textit{p}$ _{\textit{bf}}$ is very small, we replace \textit{p}$ _{\textit{bf}}$ with \textit{G} = –log$_{2}$\textit{p}$_{\textit{bf}}$ = –$\sum_{\textit{i} = 1} ^\textit{M} log_2(\textit{max}_{d = 0 {\dots}2^{\textit{L}}-1}\textit{Pr}(\textit{x}_\textit{i} = \textit{d}))$ to analyze the results more clearly.

 We calculate \textit{G} for twelve groups of different \textit{Q}s to observe the security of NegDL for MNIST dataset and CIFAR10 dataset.
 Similarly, we set \textit{K} = 3, \textit{r} = 6.5, (\textit{p}$_{1}$, \textit{p}$_{2}$, \textit{p}$_{3}$) = (0.70, 0.24, 0.06).
-Without losing generality, we randomly choose 100 strings for two datasets respectively, and then generate corresponding \textit{NDB}s and calculate \textit{G} by (8) and compute the average value for each parameter setting.

-The results in table 6 show that the values of \textit{G} for \textit{Q}$_{12}$ is 47 in the case of CIFAR-10, and it indicates that the probability that attackers successfully recover the private data by guessing from an \textit{NDB} is 2$^{-47}$; and \textit{G} = 5082 for \textit{Q}$_{3}$ on CIFAR-10, and it is very low.
+Without losing generality, we randomly choose 100 strings for two datasets respectively, and then generate corresponding \textit{NDB}s and calculate \textit{G} and compute the average value for each parameter setting.
+The results in Table 5 show that the values of \textit{G} for \textit{Q}$_{12}$ is 47 in the case of CIFAR-10, and it indicates that the probability that attackers successfully recover the private data by guessing from an \textit{NDB} is 2$^{-47}$; and \textit{G} = 5082 for \textit{Q}$_{3}$ on CIFAR-10, and it is very low.
 The \textit{G} for \textit{Q}$_{12}$ is relatively small, but the probability of successfully guessing the private data is still less than 2$^{-40}$.
 The values of \textit{G} for CIFAR-10 are greater than that for MNIST, because the number of attributes in each channel of instance in CIFAR-10 is 1024 and it is greater than that (i.e. 784) in MNIST.
 Moreover, it is worth mentioning that attackers have no ways to verify whether they correctly guess the private data according to the sketches, and this further enhances the security of NegDL.
 We can also observe that the \textit{Q} with better accuracy often has lower \textit{G} value (e.g., the highest level of privacy protection is achieved at \textit{Q}$_{3}$, which corresponds to the lowest accuracy in previous experiments), so the accuracy and security of NegDL are two conflict objectives and we would choose a reasonable balance between security and accuracy according to the requirements in real-world scenarios.